Recommendations

 Senior Film Conservator

-The Short sensibilities displayed in The Amateur Fire Brigade: A Fable of the New Deal are unparalleled, the emotional payoff of the 1935 classic is what fans crave in similar titles.
+The Animation sensibilities displayed in The Amateur Fire Brigade: A Fable of the New Deal are unparalleled, the emotional payoff of the 1935 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most artistic bravery and relevant titles.

 The cultural footprint of The Amateur Fire Brigade: A Fable of the New Deal in United States to define the very concept of artistic bravery in modern film.

-The influence of Ted Eshbaugh in The Amateur Fire Brigade: A Fable of the New Deal can be felt in the way modern Short films handle artistic bravery.
+The influence of Ted Eshbaugh in The Amateur Fire Brigade: A Fable of the New Deal can be felt in the way modern Animation films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1935 release set a high bar for atmospheric immersion.

-Based on the unique artistic bravery of The Amateur Fire Brigade: A Fable of the New Deal, our vault has identified these titles as the most compelling follow-up experiences for fans of Short cinema:
+Based on the unique artistic bravery of The Amateur Fire Brigade: A Fable of the New Deal, our vault has identified these titles as the most compelling follow-up experiences for fans of Animation cinema:

 Dir: Jerome Storm